tedd-E/cse15l-lab-reports/lab-report-1-week-2.md

 Prerequisites for this tutorial:
-- Know your ieng6 login credentials.
+- Know your ieng6 login credentials (you can look up your course specific account [here](https://sdacs.ucsd.edu/~icc/index.php))
 - [Windows users only] Have OpenSSH installed.

 ## Installing Visual Studio Code